sanman2022/coursera-getdata/README.md

 ## Content of this Repo

 ### run_analysis.R
-Download this R file in a working directory.

 1. This script works with a data directory.
 If it doesn't exist, it creates one.
 2. It downoads the data from the above mentioned source and unzips it.
 3. Runs the analysis.
 See [CodeBook.md](CodeBook.md) for more info.
 4. Produes tidy.txt and tidy_avg.txt datasets
-5.

 ## CodeBook.md
 Guide to understand the source data, analysis, and result data sets